hoelzer-lab/rnaflow/README.md

 ```

 Genomes and annotations from `--genome` and `--annotation` (and `--species`) are concatenated.
-In default all possible comparisons are made.
-Use `--dge` to change that.
+By default, all possible comparisons are performed.
+Use `--dge` to change this.

 # Flow chart